Key takeaways

 How should a CA decide initial limits for a customer with no history, while minimizing sales friction?

-Use a trial limit, for example ₹1 to 2 lakh, backed by trade references and a small advance on first orders.
-Define a 30 day review gate, if invoices are paid within terms and no disputes arise, step up limits by a predefined ladder.
-Tools like AI Accountant can auto watch DSO and disputes, then recommend increases without manual spreadsheet work.
+Start with a trial limit of ₹1 to 2 lakh, backed by trade references and a small advance on the first order.
+Set a 30 day review gate: if invoices are paid within terms and no disputes arise, step up limits by a predefined ladder.
+This approach balances caution with sales momentum.

 What maker, checker, approver thresholds work best for Indian SMBs using Tally data?

-Set tiers by exposure, for example up to ₹5 lakh approved by finance manager, ₹5 to ₹25 lakh by CFO or CA, beyond that by CEO.
-Use time bound SLAs, four working hours for urgent orders, one business day otherwise.
-AI Accountant can route exceptions with attached AR ageing, bank receipts, and utilization trends for faster, auditable decisions.
+Set tiers by exposure: up to ₹5 lakh approved by finance manager, ₹5 to ₹25 lakh by CFO or CA, and beyond that by CEO.
+Use time bound SLAs of four working hours for urgent orders and one business day otherwise.
+Attaching AR ageing and bank receipt data to each request speeds up auditable decisions.

 How do I incorporate MSME Act 45 day rules into credit checks without blocking genuine business?

-Score MSME status in the customer master, auto freeze at 40 days overdue, and enable partial releases on receipt.
-For strategic MSME accounts, route to overrides with clear terms like advances or partial shipments.
-AI Accountant can trigger pre emptive alerts at 30 and 37 days to avoid last minute escalations.
+Auto freeze accounts at 40 days overdue and enable partial releases on confirmed receipt.
+For strategic MSME accounts, route to the override workflow with clear terms like advances or partial shipments.
+Pre emptive alerts at 30 and 37 days prevent last minute escalations and keep you ahead of the statutory deadline.

 What parameters should a CA track weekly to confirm policy effectiveness?

-Monitor DSO movement, percent at or over limit, override count and reasons, and overdue buckets around the 45 day window.
+Track DSO movement, percent of accounts at or over limit, override count and reasons, and overdue buckets around the 45 day MSME window.
 Add concentration exposure of top ten accounts.
-AI Accountant’s dashboard compiles these into a weekly scorecard, so reviews take minutes, not hours.
+A weekly scorecard covering these five metrics turns reviews into a 15 minute exercise.

 How can I reduce override overload that turns policy into a formality?

-If more than 20 percent of orders need overrides, recalibrate baselines using recent behavior and utilization trends.
-Tighten documentation, require clear business justification, and shorten override validity.
-AI Accountant analyzes patterns, highlighting repeated reasons so you can fix root causes, not fight symptoms.
+If more than 20 percent of orders need overrides, recalibrate baselines using recent payment behavior and utilization trends.
+Tighten documentation requirements, demand clear business justification, and shorten override validity to 30 days or one transaction.
+Analyzing repeated override reasons reveals root causes you can fix at the policy level.

 How do I integrate GST filing behavior into credit scoring objectively?

-What policy documentation should auditors expect to see for credit decisions?
+What policy documentation should auditors expect to see for credit limit decisions?

-Auditors look for a written methodology, scoring criteria, approval authorities, SLA logs, and override trails with reasons and evidence.
-They also expect periodic reviews and metric dashboards.
-AI Accountant maintains an auditable trail, with time stamps and attached proofs, easing year end reviews.
+Auditors expect a written methodology, scoring criteria, defined approval authorities, SLA logs, and override trails with reasons and attached evidence.
+They also look for periodic review records and metric dashboards showing DSO, utilization, and write off trends.
+Maintaining time stamped records with proofs simplifies year end reviews significantly.